 As well as the traditional ghoulish designs, there are lots of unusual pumpkin carving ideas for kids.

 We’ve gathered just a few for you to check out.

 The witch's cat is a symbol of Halloween, and it's easy to carve out a fairly simple feline face onto your pumpkin.
 Black card will make perfect ears to finish the effect.

 Or there are some great cat-themed stencils here if you're feeling a little more artistic.

 Spooky faces are the norm - and a chance for the little ones to let their imaginations run wild with pumpkin carving ideas.
 For kids, it's best to have them draw out their designs on a piece of paper, before they decide what they want to do.
 Pinterest is a great source of inspiration, if they need a little help.

-Sometimes the simplest ideas are the best, and over on Daily Toast there are some great pumpkin designs for kids to enjoy - like the peek a boo pumpkin which takes only a pair of googly eyes and your hands traced onto black paper.
+Sometimes the simplest ideas are the best, like the peek a boo pumpkin which takes only a pair of googly eyes and your hands traced onto black paper.